wrld3d/wrld-indoor-maps-api/TUTORIAL.md

 If you are struggling to locate the multipolygon in question, you can use QGIS' **Topology Checker** to find it:

 1. Enable the Topology Checker plugin with the Plugins > Manage and Install Plugins... dialog.
-2. Open the Topology Checker panel via *Vector > Topology Checker*
+2. Open the Topology Checker panel via *Vector > Topology Checker*.

   [<img src="/images/tutorial/topology_checker_location.png">](/images/tutorial/topology_checker_location.png)

 3. Click the *Configure* button (Wrench icon)
 4. Under *Current Rules* set the layer you want to check and set the rule to *"must not have multi-part geometries"*
 5. Click *Add Rule* then click *OK*

   [<img src="/images/tutorial/topology_checker_steps.png">](/images/tutorial/topology_checker_steps.png)

 6. Click *Validate All* (check mark) in the Topology Checker panel
 7. The offending multipolygon will be displayed in the error list, and will be highlighted in red in QGIS